karek/Opt/lab2/queens/README.md

 ./hetmani.o <par>

-Than it takes one var n from stdin.
+It takes one number n from stdin.

 par = 0 | 1 is optional  and means the type of solution we would like to use.
 (There are two implemented) 0 -> Whole rows / columns /diags as inequalities